-DHS provides a wide range of services, including services for older adults; mental health and drug and alcohol services (includes 24-hour crisis counseling); child protective services; at-risk child development and education; hunger services; emergency shelters and housing for the homeless; energy assistance; non-emergency medical transportation; job training and placement for transition age youth, public assistance recipients and older adults; and services for individuals with intellectual and/or developmental disabilities.
+DHS provides a wide range of services, including services for older adults; mental health and drug and alcohol services (includes 24-hour crisis counseling); child protective services; at-risk child development and education; hunger services; emergency shelters and housing for the homeless; non-emergency medical transportation; job training and placement for public assistance recipients and older adults; and services for individuals with intellectual and/or developmental disabilities.

 The Director’s Action Line (DAL) 1-800-862-6783 operates during normal business hours to answer questions and field concerns about any service provided through DHS.

 The Allegheny County Department of Human Services does not discriminate against anyone on the basis of a protected class including: race; color; religion; national origin; ancestry or place of birth; sex; gender identity or expression; sexual orientation; disability; marital status; familial status; age (40 and older); use of guide or support animal because of blindness, deafness or physical disability.

 Find interesting statistics about the number of persons DHS assisted in 2013.

 DHS One-page Summary includes annual totals for budget, persons served, providers and staff, contact information and an overview of the services offered through DHS Offices.

 Based on the data contained in the DHS Master Provider Enterprise Repository (MPER).
 Updated twice per year.